zamanianlab/ZamanianLabDocs/docs/pipelines_overview.md

 2. [Local Pipelines](pipelines_local.md) (simple local scripts)

-    These are pipelines involving common assay and data processing tasks that can be modified and run on local computers.
-These pipelines have a common structure and are housed in dedicated sub-directories on Box (``~/Box/ZamanianLab/Data``).
+    These are pipelines involving common assay and data processing or post-processing tasks that can be modified and run on local computers.
+These pipelines have a common structure and are housed in dedicated sub-directories on Box (``/ZamanianLab/Data``).
 These include R scripts to process instrument output files, tabular phenotypic assay data, and the outputs of server pipelines.

 3. [Server Pipelines](pipelines_server.md) (contain a remote server component)

     These are pipelines that tap into the computational power of remote servers, typically involving larger datasets and more complex processing.
-These include image processing (ImageXpress, WormViz, Tierpsy), DNA and RNA sequence processing, and comparative genomics pipelines.
+These include image processing, sequencing, and comparative genomics pipelines.